 How to Make a Rustic Peach Galette

-- Make the Galette Filling: Slice the peaches thinly and toss them with sugar, corn starch, and cinnamon in a bowl.
+- Make the galette filling: Slice the peaches thinly and toss them with sugar, corn starch, and cinnamon in a bowl.
 Toss until well coated.

-- Bake the Galette: Bake the galette at 425°F for 20 minutes or until it turns golden brown.
+- Bake the galette: Bake the galette at 425°F for 20 minutes or until it turns golden brown.
 Enjoy as-is, or topped with ice cream or whipped cream!

 Hot Tip: Use extra coarse sugar to sprinkle on the dough for a professional, bakery-worthy galette.

-Tips for Making a Rustic Peach Galette
+Tips for Making a Peach Galette

 - Slice the peaches evenly.
 The more even the peach slices, the more even they will bake.